 Cellular Organization: Life exhibits a wide variety of levels of organization.
-For one, the cell is considered as the smallest living functional unit of entity and is always been known as the basic unit of life.
+For one, the cell is considered the smallest living functional unit of an entity and is always known as the basic unit of life.
 Despite their minute size, cells are still organized in a precise manner.

 Table of Contents

 - What is Cellular Organization?

 - Cell Shape And Size

 By definition, cellular organization is the components that make up the cell and how they are arranged inside it.
 Each component called an organelle, performs a specific function vital for the cell.
 This page will explore the basic functional components of the cell and cell shape and its size.
 Let’s take a closer look.

 - The presence of a nucleus is the principal characteristic that distinguishes eukaryotes from prokaryotes.
 The latter only have a so-called nucleoid wherein the genetic material is embedded.

 - In addition to that, the nucleus of eukaryotic organism is surrounded by a nuclear membrane that functions to separate the nucleus from the rest of the organelles in the cytosol.

 - As its name suggests, the phospholipid bilayer is composed of two layers of phospholipids, with one layer having hydrophilic heads (water-loving; polar) in its outer side and hydrophobic tails (water-hating; nonpolar) interior side.